distalx/buddybot/README.md

-# buddybot
+# BuddyBot

 A buddy friendly Slack bot

 * Recognise fellow members with PlusPlus points
-* View the recognition leaderboard
+* View the recognition leader board
-* Flag messages for admin attention
+* Flag messages for administrator attention

 We use a development Slack workspace to avoid noise in active Slack communities.
 You can find us here: [buddybotdev.slack.com](https://buddybotdev.slack.com/)

 ## Overview

-Buddybot runs on AWS Lamda.
+BuddyBot runs on AWS Lambda.
 An overview of the set-up is below.

 ![AWS Lambda Architecture](docs/BuddyBot.png)